Emblem of the Volga German Autonomous Soviet Socialist Republic

 The national emblem of the Volga German Autonomous Soviet Socialist Republic was adopted in 1937 by the government of the Volga German Autonomous Soviet Socialist Republic.
-The emblem is identical to the emblem of the Russian Soviet Federative Socialist Republic.
+The emblem is similar to the emblem of the Russian Soviet Federative Socialist Republic.

 History

 Second version

 On April 29, 1937, the second stage of the Extraordinary 10th Congress of Soviets of the Volga German ASSR adopted the Constitution of the Volga German Autonomous Soviet Socialist Republic.
 The Constitution was approved by the Law of the Russian SFSR on June 2, 1940.
 Article 110 of the constitution described the emblem of the Volga German ASSR :